theKashey/rewiremock/README.md

  By default - rewiremock has limited features.
 You can extend its behavior via plugins.
  - `relative`.
 A bit simplistic, proxyquire-like behavior.
 Will override only first level dependencies, and will wipe a lot of modules from a cache.
  - `nodejs`.
 Common support to "usual" Node.js application.
 Will absolutize all paths.
 Will wipe cache very accurately.
  - `webpack-alias`.
-Enabled you to use Webpack aliases as module names.
+Enabled you to use webpack aliases as module names.
  - `childOnly`.
 Only first level dependencies will be mocked.
  - `protectNodeModules`.
 Ensures that any module from node_modules will not be wiped from a cache.
  - `toBeUsed`.
 Adds feature.
 The only plugin enabled by default.